somiandras/udacitiy-intro-to-ml/report/Enron_project.md

 ## 4. What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?

+Parameter tuning is the process of finding the best parameters for the chosen algorithm (if it has parameters to tune).
+By changing parameters we can find the right trade-off between bias and variance, to obtain a model that sufficiently fits to training data but still generalize well for new data.
+If the parameters are not chosen carefully the model can be overfitted (low bias, high variance).

-After manually trying many combinations of parameters, I decided to search for the best parameters with the help of `GridSearchCV` with ‘recall’ as scoring.
+In this case, after manually trying many combinations of parameters, I decided to search for the best parameters with the help of `GridSearchCV` with ‘recall’ as scoring.

 I tuned the number of selected components from PCA (`n_components`) and `min_samples_split` and `min_samples_leaf` in the decision tree to avoid overfitting.
 The former controls the minimum number of samples needed for considering a split for a node, the latter controls the minimum number of samples needed in a leaf node, both intended to keep the model from creating too many fragmented nodes.